Hyundai Ioniq Electric Insurance Rates

 Policy rates broken down by type of insurance:

-Includes $500 physical damage deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all 50 states and Ioniq Electric trim levels.
+These estimates include $500 policy deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 states and for different Ioniq Electric trim levels.

 Price Range Variability

-For the average driver, Hyundai Ioniq Electric insurance rates range from as cheap as $508 for just liability insurance to a high of $2,826 for a driver required to buy high-risk insurance.
+For an average driver, Hyundai Ioniq Electric insurance rates range from as low as $508 for basic liability insurance to a much higher rate of $2,826 for a high-risk insurance policy.

 Urban vs. Rural Price Range

-Where you live has a large influence on the price of insurance.
-More rural locations are shown to have fewer physical damage claims than cities with more traffic congestion.
-The diagram below illustrates how location impacts insurance prices.
+Choosing to live in a large city has a significant impact on the price of insurance.
+More rural locations are shown to have a lower frequency of physical damage claims than cities with more traffic congestion.
+The price range example below illustrates the effect of geographic area on insurance prices.

-The examples above illustrate why it is important to compare prices for a targeted area and their own personal driving habits, rather than using averaged prices.
+The examples above illustrate why anyone shopping for car insurance should compare rates quotes for a targeted area and risk profile, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.